One of our mentors told us about a time when he was on a road trip. His friend said:

 The REASON they put their seatbelts on was because a loving Father in Heaven wanted to protect them, and so He sent a prompting.

-The REASON we give gifts at Christmas is because a loving Father in Heaven wanted to protect us from eternal suffering, and so He sent his Son.
+The REASON we give gifts at Christmas is because a loving Father in Heaven wanted to protect us from eternal suffering, and so He sent His Son.
 The birth of the Christ child is all that really matters in our celebrations.
 We give gifts to commemorate the greatest gift of all, Jesus Christ, and His sacrifice, which made it possible for us to overcome every adversity we will ever face, including sin and death itself.

 HE is the Reason.